zenatuz/dotfiles/README.md

 ```

 ## Font
-To enjoy this setting at its utmost performance, install Firacode from Nerd Fonts on Windows, and select `Firacode Nerd Font Retina` on Windows Terminal and on VSCode.
+To enjoy this setting at its utmost performance, install **Firacode** from `Nerd Fonts` on your OS, and select `Firacode Nerd Font Retina` on your Terminal and Editor.

 https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip